OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/tricentis-tosca.md

 ## Dedicated Workspace

-* To synchronize data from a specific Tosca workspace, the user needs to create a cloned workspace of the original one for integration through OpsHub Integration Manager.
+* To synchronize data from a specific Tosca workspace, the user needs to create a cloned workspace of the original one for integration through <code class="expression">space.vars.SITENAME</code>.
 * Ensure that both the original and cloned workspaces point to the same repository.
 * For more details on creating/cloning a workspace, refer to [Create or Clone Workspace](#create-or-clone-workspace) section in Appendix.